 heart disease, circulation problems; or

-FDA pregnancy category C. It is not known whether rocuronium will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether rocuronium will harm an unborn baby.
+Tell your doctor if you are pregnant.

 Tell your doctor if you are breast-feeding a baby.

 How is rocuronium given?

 Rocuronium is injected into a vein through an IV.
 A healthcare provider will give you this injection.